-* Japan, U.S. stress tight ties after death of North Korean leader
+* Japan, U.S. stress tight ties after death of North Korean

 * Decision a shot in the arm for F-35 programme